Category:

 Early Life

-Robert Allan Iger was born on February 10th of 1951 in New York City.
+Robert Allan Iger was born on February 10th, 1951, in New York City.
 Raised in a Jewish family, Iger was the son of a World War II navy veteran, and his father went into marketing, advertising, and public relations following his military service.
 After graduating from high school in 1969, Iger attended the Roy H. Park School of Communications at Ithaca College, graduating in 1973.
 He earned a Bachelor of Science in Television and Radio.
-He showed an early interest in the broadcasting industry, hosting an Ithaca College television show and working as a weatherman in Ithaca for 5 months.
+He showed an early interest in the broadcasting industry, hosting an Ithaca College television show and working as a weatherman in Ithaca for five months.
 Although Robert Iger initially wanted to become an anchorman for a major news channel, he soon chose a different career path.

 ABC